-If your FIPS 140-2 module includes any FIPS 186-2 algorithms (other than signature verification), then you must take action to avoid the CMVP’s historical list (aka “Do Not Buy List” for Federal Agencies).
+If your FIPS 140-2 module includes any FIPS 186-2 algorithms (other than signature verification), then you may be one of the 100+ modules bumped to the CMVP’s historical list (aka “Do Not Buy List” for Federal Agencies).

 As a reminder, the following statement is published on the CMVP website: